Particles UIDOCSDESIGN DECISION INFRASTRUCTUREStudioCLIMCP

 7. ReleasePublish a versioned release for developers to pull.

 Every role can create branches and open token requests.
-Only Admins and Designers with the request:review permission can approve, reject, or merge.
+Only Admins and Designers with review permissions can approve, reject, or merge — and while main is protected, authors cannot approve their own requests.